deficollective/defiscan/src/content/protocols/pancakeswap-v2/pancakeswap-v2.md

 ## Chain

-This review is based on the BNB chain deployment
+This review is based on the BNB Smart Chain deployment.
+As an alternative Layer 1 blockchain, the chain criteria is not scored for this review and is not taken into account in the overall risk assessment.

-> Chain score: Low
+> Chain score: Unscored

 ## Upgradeability